AlbertInCode/pmdm/docs/index.md

 ## What Will You Learn?

 In this 10-session workshop, we'll cover:
-- Game programming fundamentals
+- Understanding Game Development Basics
-- Character and mechanics design
 - Basic physics implementation
 - Scoring and lives systems
-- Game publishing basics
+- Multimedia

 ### 🛠 Tools